TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Quickstart/7-Contribute.rst

 1. Keep up to date with development

-    By executing this in your working environment, you can always catch up the the latest `main` TYPO3 version:
+    By executing this in your working environment, you can always catch up to the latest `main`
+    TYPO3 version:

     ..  code:: bash